7XDev/drone-project/README.md

-# Drone Show Project
+# Drone Project

-This project aims to create a comprehensive website that provides detailed guidance on building and 3D printing drones, utilizing control software to operate them, and designing captivating drone shows.
+This project aims to create a comprehensive website that provides detailed guidance on building and 3D printing drones, utilizing control software to operate them.
 The website will feature a user-friendly interface inspired by GitBook, with structured navigation and detailed step-by-step instructions.